nash-lian/Distributed-training-Image-segmentation-Azure-ML/README.md

 >pip install fastai

-## Distributional training
+## Distributed training

-Fasi.AI only support the NCCL backend distributional training, which is not natively supported by Azure ML.
+Fasi.AI only support the NCCL backend distributed training, which is not natively supported by Azure ML.
 We used a script "azureml_adapter.py" to help complete the NCCL initialization on Azure ML.